I love homemade mounds bars so much that I had to develop this recipe. Now I have my homemade mounds bars to share with everyone.

 The blog has been compensated by Tresomega Nutrition and its advertiser.
 All opinions are mine alone. #Tresomega #TresomegaNutrition #OrganicsForLife #Sponsored

-It’s easy!!
+This mock mounds bar recipe is easy.
 Oh, yes, it is super easy.
 The most time consuming part is the time you wait while the ingredients are in the freezer and the fridge.

 Above all, there is something so delicious about coconut covered with dark chocolate.